 New Employees Safety Talk

 New employees often are viewed as a liability to a company or jobsite when it comes to working safely.
 One study found that employees with less than one month on the job are three times more likely to suffer a lost time injury than employees with more than a year on the job.
 While new employees are at higher risk at getting injured, much of that depends on the other employees and the work site itself.

 Benefits of New Employees

 Safeguards for New Employees

 - Training- Even if a new employee has many years of experience on the job at another company they still need comprehensive training.
 The training should cover general information about the job site, how to complete work tasks, hazards of the work, and the company’s expectations.

 - Mentoring- Many companies use some type of mentoring program to ensure that individuals who were recently hired have someone to ask questions and get guidance from.
 This allows these workers to be more comfortable approaching a more experience employee with any questions he or she might have.

-- Supervision- Newer employees or even just employees on new tasks need to be supervised.
+- Supervision- Newer employees or even just workers completing new tasks need to be supervised.
 Proper supervision may not necessarily mean an employee’s immediate supervisor.
 Depending on the task, a subject matter expert or a senior employee may be more beneficial for supervision of newer employees.
 Just like mentoring, a newer employee may feel more comfortable and get more out of being supervised by someone else other than their immediate supervisor.